 In the eyes of the Income Tax Act, you have disposed your home at fair market value at the time.
 Because you have been living at the house, you can designate the house as your principal residence and thus shelter all the capital gain you have made.

 Of course, you need to get some support for the fair market value of the property.
-An independent appraisal is often advised, and it should be done at the time of the change of use.
+A pre-appraisal checklist is often advised, and it should be done at the time of the change of use.

 Now, back to Tony, since he is renting his next home, few people know that Income Tax Act actually allows him to continue to designate this property as principal residence for four more years, provided that he does not designate any other properties for the same period.